Deep differentiable reinforcement learning and optimal trading: Differentiable reinforcement learning

 We fit $A$ (or equivalently $\theta$) by minimizing a loss function defined as the opposite of the empirical average of the cumulative reward on $N$ independent samples of initial states $s_0^i$ and randomness $(U^i_t)_{t\leq T}$ and $ (V^i_t)_{t\leq T}$:

 Note that the sampling distribution of $s_0^i$ does not matter too much.
 What is important is that the sample covers the states that we are interested in.\\

-In what follows, unless stated otherwise, we minimize the above loss function taking $N=10$ million samples with the Adam algorithm, see \cite{kingma2014adam}, with 1024 mini-batch sizes and the default parameters of the Pytorch library: lr=0.001 and betas=(0.9, 0.999), see \cite{paszke2017automatic}.
+In what follows, unless stated otherwise, we minimize the above loss function with $T=50$ taking $N=10$ million samples with the Adam algorithm, see \cite{kingma2014adam}, with 1024 mini-batch sizes and the default parameters of the Pytorch library: lr=0.001 and betas=(0.9, 0.999), see \cite{paszke2017automatic}.
 We perform 50 epochs on the entire sample size.
-At each epoch, we remove 10\% of the learning rate to improve convergence.\\
+At each epoch, we reduce the learning rate by 10\% to improve convergence.
+See Appendix \ref{app:code} for the pseudo code.\\

 The complexity of the model is

 On a a server using 16 \textit{2.9 GHz Xeon Platinium 8268} CPUs it takes around 10 hours to train the model (this time is weakly dependent on the environment complexity).
 Note however that for the simplest environments, we get a very good solution after the first epoch.